hchengv/avxbls/README.md

-# avxbls: AVX-512 implementations of BLS12-381 signature
+# avxbls: AVX-512 implementations of optimal ate pairing on BLS12-381

 <!--- ==================================================================== --->